Uncle-Solomon/Uncle-Solomon/README.md

 - Hey, my name's Solomon.
 - I started coding 2017.
 - I'm very passionate about solving programming errors or bugs, I live for the thrill.
+- I love building web applications but I am also open to learning new technologies.

 <!---
 Uncle-Solomon/Uncle-Solomon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.